39 Incredible Things to Do in BostonUnited States

 Uber and Lyft both have a presence in the city, though Uber is much more prevalent and has many more drivers.
 Cabs, of course, are available as well.

 One thing we would not recommend in Boston?
 Driving.
 The streets are not laid out in a typical grid pattern, making it confusing to get around.
 Traffic is congested.
 Parking is incredibly expensive.
-Just… don’t drive.
+Just… don’t drive, unless you’re heading out of Boston to some of the small towns in Massachusetts.
 It’s not necessary!

 We have grown incredibly passionate about Boston over the summer: it is a beautiful city, it’s packed with more US history than arguably anywhere else in the world, it is home to delicious food, and is overall an inviting and fascinating place.